sedol1339/files/abstracts.md

 Guo, L., Ross, K., Zhao, Z., Andriopoulos, G., Ling, S., Xu, Y., & Dong, Z. (2024).
 Cross Entropy versus Label Smoothing: A Neural Collapse Perspective. arXiv, 2402.03979.
 Retrieved from https://arxiv.org/abs/2402.03979v2

+## OOD

+Li, D., Yang, Y., Song, Y.-Z., & Hospedales, T. M. (2017).
+Deeper, Broader and Artier Domain Generalization. arXiv, 1710.03077.
+Retrieved from https://arxiv.org/abs/1710.03077v1

+    - A problem is to learn domain-agnostic model from multiple training domains, and apply to unseen domain
+    - Motivation: target domains may have sparse data for training
+    - We develop a low-rank parameterized CNN model for end-to-end Domain Generalization
+    - This model is based on Tucker decomposition to reduce number of parameters
+    - Every weight tensor for a given domain is the sum of a domain specific tensor and a domain agnostic tensor
+    - We develop a Domain Generalization benchmark covering photo, sketch, cartoon and painting domains
+    - Our method outperforms existing DG alternatives

+Peng, X., Bai, Q., Xia, X., Huang, Z., Saenko, K., & Wang, B. (2018).
+Moment Matching for Multi-Source Domain Adaptation. arXiv, 1812.01754.
+Retrieved from https://arxiv.org/abs/1812.01754v4

+    - We aim to transfer knowledge learned from multiple labeled source domains to an unlabeled target domain
+    - We collect a DomainNet dataset with 6 domains, ~0.6 million images, 345 categories
+    - We propose Moment Matching for Multi-Source Domain Adaptation (M3SDA)
+    - It consists of three components: feature extractor, moment matching component, and classifiers
+    - Moment matching component dynamically aligns moments of domains feature distributions (fig. 3)

+Arjovsky, M., Bottou, L., Gulrajani, I., & Lopez-Paz, D. (2019).
+Invariant Risk Minimization. arXiv, 1907.02893.
+Retrieved from https://arxiv.org/abs/1907.02893v3

+    - Problem: training data may contain spurious correlations (we do not expect them to hold in the future)
+    - We assume that the training data is collected into distinct, separate environments
+    - We want to learn correlations that are stable across training environments
+    - We propose Invariant Risk Minimization (IRM) with the idea: to learn invariances across environments, find a data representation such that the optimal classifier on top of that representation matches for all environments
+    - We pose the constrained optimization problem and simplify it into the practical version

+Krueger, D., Caballero, E., Jacobsen, J.-H., Zhang, A., Binas, J., Zhang, D., ...Courville, A. (2020).
+Out-of-Distribution Generalization via Risk Extrapolation (REx). arXiv, 2003.00688.
+Retrieved from https://arxiv.org/abs/2003.00688v5

+    - We point out that shifts at test time may be more extreme in magnitude than shifts between training domains
+    - We formulate domain generalization (or OOD generalization) as optimizing the worst-case performance over a perturbation set of possible test domains
+    - Our method minimax Risk Extrapolation is an extension of distributionally robust optimization (fig. 1)
+    - It can uncover invariant relationships between X and Y (maintained across all domains)
+    - We demonstrate that REx solves invariant prediction tasks where IRM fails due to covariate shift

+Gulrajani, I., & Lopez-Paz, D. (2020).
+In Search of Lost Domain Generalization. arXiv, 2007.01434.
+Retrieved from https://arxiv.org/abs/2007.01434v1

+    - We point at inconsistencies in experimental conditions for testing various Domain Generalization methods
+    - We realize that model selection is non-trivial for domain generalization tasks
+    - A domain generalization algorithm should be responsible for specifying a model selection method
+    - A model selection policy should have no access to the test domain
+    - We implement DOMAINBED, a testbed for domain generalization
+    - It includes 7 multi-domain datasets, 9 baseline algorithms, and 3 model selection criteria
+    - Carefully designed ERM shows SOTA performance across all datasets

+Wortsman, M., Ilharco, G., Kim, J. W., Li, M., Kornblith, S., Roelofs, R., ...Schmidt, L. (2021).
+Robust fine-tuning of zero-shot models. arXiv, 2109.01903.
+Retrieved from https://arxiv.org/abs/2109.01903v3

+    - Problem: fine-tuning CLIP or ALIGN reduce robustness to distribution shifts
+    - We propose to ensemble the weights of the zero-shot and fine-tuned models (WiSE-FT)
+    - We test it on a set of image distribution shifts
+    - This comes at no additional computational cost during fine-tuning or inference

+Arpit, D., Wang, H., Zhou, Y., & Xiong, C. (2021).
+Ensemble of Averages: Improving Model Selection and Boosting Performance in Domain Generalization. arXiv, 2110.10832.
+Retrieved from https://arxiv.org/abs/2110.10832v4

+Cha, J., Chun, S., Lee, K., Cho, H.-C., Park, S., Lee, Y., & Park, S. (2021).
+SWAD: Domain Generalization by Seeking Flat Minima. arXiv, 2102.08604.
+Retrieved from https://arxiv.org/abs/2102.08604v4

+Zhang, J., & Bottou, L. (2022).
+Learning useful representations for shifting tasks and distributions. arXiv, 2212.07346.
+Retrieved from https://arxiv.org/abs/2212.07346v3

+Ramé, A., Kirchmeyer, M., Rahier, T., Rakotomamonjy, A., Gallinari, P., & Cord, M. (2022).
+Diverse Weight Averaging for Out-of-Distribution Generalization. arXiv, 2205.09739.
+Retrieved from https://arxiv.org/abs/2205.09739v2

+Zhang, J., & Bottou, L. (2024).
+Fine-tuning with Very Large Dropout. arXiv, 2403.00946.
+Retrieved from https://arxiv.org/abs/2403.00946v1

+    - It is known that nsemble techniques involving multiple data distributions gives richer representations
+    - We investigate the use of very high dropout rates instead of ensembles to obtain such rich representations
+    - Training a DNN from scratch using such dropout rates is virtually impossible
+    - However, fine-tuning under such conditions is possible
+    - It achieves out-of-distribution performances that exceed those of both ensembles and weight averaging
+    - We also provide interesting insights on representations and intrinsically linear nature of fine-tuning

+## Other TODO

 Dudzik, A., & Veličković, P. (2022).
 Graph Neural Networks are Dynamic Programmers. arXiv, 2203.15544.
 Retrieved from https://arxiv.org/abs/2203.15544v3